 Now you’ll notice there’s an “A” symbol in your upper right menu bar.
 Press this button and select the “拼” symbol.
 Your Chinese keyboard is now activated.
 To switch between keyboards, simply hit this button.

-Enabling Chinese input for your Windows device:
+How to enable Chinese input for your Windows device

 - In your Cortana box, type “Region.”

 - Go to “Region and Language Settings.”

 - Select “Add a Language.”
 Choose “Chinese Simplified > Chinese (Simplified, China)” or “Chinese Traditional > Chinese (Traditional, China).”

 - Select the available language pack.
 From there, select “Options” and wait for the download to finish.

 - Go to “Keyboards” and select “Add a Keyboard.”
 Choose the “Microsoft Pinyin” input method editor.